decentralized-identity/presentation-exchange/spec/spec.md

         value of the `filter` property.
       4. If the result is valid, proceed iterating the rest of the `fields` entries.
-  3. If all of the previous validation steps are successful, mark the candidate input as a match for use in a _Presentation Submission_, and if present at the top level of the [[ref:Input Descriptor]], keep a relative reference to the `group` values the input is designated for.
+  3. If all of the previous validation steps are successful, mark the candidate input as a match for use in a _Presentation Manifest_, and if present at the top level of the [[ref:Input Descriptor]], keep a relative reference to the `group` values the input is designated for.
   4. If the `constraints` property of the [[ref:Input Descriptor]] is present and it